CaioStoduto-zz/Sortition-with-or-without-specifying-names/README.md

-# Raffle-CMD
+# Sortition with or without specifying names
-This aplication makes a sortition with or without specifing names.
+This aplication makes a sortition with or without specifying names.